*We’ll PRICE-MATCH any comparable Rapid Opiate Detox Center

 Our Rapid Methadone Detox Procedure

 Methadone is one of the most addictive opiates there is – almost as addictive as heroin.
-Methadone is used mainly as a heroin replacement, as it gives approximately the same physical sensations as heroin, but is not considered to be so dangerous.
-Unfortunately for people looking to break their heroin addiction, getting off methadone can be just as problematic.
+Methadone is mainly used as a heroin replacement, because it provides approximately the same physical sensations as heroin, but is not considered to be so dangerous.
+Unfortunately for people looking to break their heroin addiction, getting off Methadone can be just as problematic.

-At Advanced Rapid Detox, we think there is a much better solution and it’s one that we can provide in the form of rapid methadone detox.
-We will help you to detox completely from methadone is as little as four days, and we’ll also educate you in how to manage your new, opiate-free life going forward.
+At Advanced Rapid Detox, we feel that our Rapid Methadone Detox procedure is the best way to help you to detox completely from Methadone, and it is done in as little as four days.
+We’ll also educate you in how to manage your new, opiate-free life going forward.

 Our Rapid Methadone Detox Treatment Process is as follows: